tsurkanovm/magento2-course/readme.md

 ## Module 3.
 Rendering Flow
-### 3.5.1.
-Create a block extending AbstractBlock and implement the _toHtml() method.
-Render that block in the new controller
+### 3.5.2.
+Create and render a text block in the controller.